arumaldodrla/Digital-Reset-POS/README.md

 ## Contributing

-This project is designed for AI-assisted development.
+This project is **100% developed by AI**.
 Please refer to the [AI Contribution Guide](./docs/60-ai-ops/01-ai-contribution-guide.md) for the standard operating procedure.
+Human supervisors are responsible for creating issues, reviewing pull requests, and approving major updates.

 ---